There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: Charles Leclerc, Lewis Hamilton

 Ferrari announced it had signed Charles Leclerc to an extension on Jan.
-25, only to shift silly season into top gear (before the season even began) with a blockbuster announcement just days later that it had signed Lewis Hamilton to a multi-year contract beginning in 2025.
-Hamilton will be 40 next year, but he's still driven (pardon the pun) to win a record-breaking eighth world championship.
+25, only to shift silly season into top gear (before the season even began) with a blockbuster announcement just days later by signing Lewis Hamilton to a multi-year contract beginning in 2025.
+Hamilton turns 40 in January, but he's still driven (pardon the pun) to win a record-breaking eighth world championship.

-That left Carlos Sainz as the odd man out, and the highly coveted free agent who was linked to just about every team on the grid is taking his talents to Williams.
-Sainz has earned three wins with Ferrari, including this year's Australian Grand Prix.
+That left Carlos Sainz as the odd man out, and the highly coveted free agent, who was linked to just about every team on the grid, is taking his talents to Williams.

 HAAS